-A major function of United Way’s role in advancing the common good in the River Region is assessing and identifying the community's greatest needs.
+A major function of United Way’s role in advancing the common good in the River Region is assessing and identifying community needs.

-The Community Needs Assessment is the process used to identify the most pressing needs in Autauga, Elmore, Lowndes, Macon and Montgomery counties.
-This assessment gives us a valid "snapshot" of what the community needs most and identifies gaps in existing programs and services.
-These results help identify emerging priorities that demand attention.
+The Community Needs Assessment is the process used to identify needs in Autauga, Elmore, Lowndes, Macon and Montgomery counties.
+This assessment provides us with a "snapshot" of what the community needs and identifies gaps in existing programs and services.
+These results will help identify emerging priorities that demand attention.